MarleneLi/CBB575-G8/README.md

-# CBB575-G8
+# Soil Properties Drive Tissue-Specific Gene Expression in Miscanthus sinensis
-Final project for CBB575
+Final project for CBB575 Group 8
+Group members: Marlene Li, Ethan Burns, Pei-Wei Sun, and Zhenyang Zou (authors ordered by the workflow of the analyses)

 ## SNP_call_and_GWAS
 This part contains the key files necessary for identifying SNPs, conducting GWAS, mapping significant variants to genes, and performing enrichment analysis.
 Please follow the order below: